Reesverleur/Reesverleur.github.io/_posts/2023-06-14-Hungry-Hippotronics.md

 ![Circuit Board][Board Image]

 After assembling, I tested the board to determine that it worked exactly as expected, with all the voltage rails at the correct values and the MCU running code as expected.
+This testing was done with the aid of testpoints which were liberally spread throughout the board so that every signal could be easily inspected with a multimeter or an oscilloscope.
 After everything checked out, I moved on to developing the code for the project.

 ## Software Development ##